ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

   will be more explicit and you will have less code to change.

-- **Use in the "THEN" steps**: finally, you have to check that the scan has been performed correctly and all the involved sub-systems are in the expected state.
+- **Use in the "THEN" steps**: finally, you have to check that the scan has been performed correctly and all the involved subsystems are in the expected state.
 Through the various facades you can access in a structured way to the devices to: